-The Centre of Research Excellence in Disability and Health (CRE-DH) aims to identify cost-effective policies that improve the health of people with disabilities in Australia.
+The Centre of Research Excellence in Disability and Health (CRE-DH) aims to identify cost-effective policies that improve the health of people with disability in Australia.

 Solving the problem of disadvantage

-We will map the spatial distribution of social, economic and health inequities between people with and without disabilities; apply cutting-edge epidemiological methods to establish the main social determinants of health of people with disability; build the first ever cost-effectiveness model to estimate the health impacts and value for money of policy interventions for people with disabilities, and embed stakeholders in the research process so that they are involved in the co-production of knowledge.
+We map the spatial distribution of social, economic and health inequities between people with and without disability; apply cutting-edge epidemiological methods to establish the main social determinants of health of people with disability; build the first ever cost-effectiveness model to estimate the health impacts and value for money of policy interventions for people with disability, and embed stakeholders in the research process so that they are involved in the co-production of knowledge.

 A major focus of the CRE-DH is to produce a skilled research workforce in disability and health.
-This means we will train early-career researchers and PhD students and build the research capacity of academics and policy-makers across sectors to respond to the pressing problem of people with disabilities’ poor health.
+This means we train early-career researchers to build the research capacity of academics and policy-makers across sectors.
 By bringing together leading academics and stakeholders we aim to produce systematic and comprehensive knowledge base about the policy interventions that offer the best health benefits for people, as well as the best value for money.

 Our team produce research reports, media commentary and Issues Papers addressing gaps in policy, as well as Parliamentary Submissions and academic journal articles.
 These publications draw on our members’ expertise to respond to complex issues impacting the disability sector today.
 We use robust research and data to respond to current policy gaps and provide concrete recommendations.